-While Liability insurance will protect you from lawsuits or injuries, you still have to take into consideration your need to protect the vehicles under your shops care.
-You can choose coverage ranging from protecting against only what you are legally responsible for, or you can select coverage that protects the value of the vehicles regardless of the liability your shop holds.
+While liability insurance will protect you from lawsuits or injuries, you still have to take into consideration your need to protect the vehicles under your shops care.
+You can choose coverage ranging from protecting against only what you are legally responsible for or you can select coverage that protects the value of the vehicles regardless of the liability your shop holds.
 The more coverage you want, the more your premium will be; however, offering full coverage to your customers can make a great selling point!

 - Business Auto Insurance

 Auto repair shop employees are going to get behind the wheel of the vehicle they are fixing, either to figure out what may be wrong or to ensure that the fix is complete.
 Business Auto insurance helps provide coverage should your employee be involved in an accident while road testing a vehicle under your care.
 If your shop also owns a tow truck, coverage can be provided for the driver as well.
-Some business auto policies may even provide coverage for an employee who is traveling to pick up auto parts, or even lunch for the whole shop.
+Some Business Auto policies may even provide coverage for an employee who is traveling to pick up auto parts or even lunch for the whole shop.

 - Business Interruption Insurance

 Flooding or a fire can damage your shop, leaving you without a repair shop and your employees without a job.
 Florida is home to a busy annual hurricane season and welding tools can pose a fire hazard for your shop.
 Business Interruption insurance protects your business and employees should something happen that leaves you unable to open your doors for business for an extended period of time.
-Business Interruption insurance, also known as Loss of Income insurance, can help you cover employee wages, pay business related bills (electricity, water, car part invoices, etc.), the rent payment for your shop, supplies, and even taxes.
+Business Interruption insurance, also known as Loss of Income insurance, can help you cover employee wages, pay business related bills (electricity, water, car part invoices, etc.), rent payment for your shop, supplies, and even taxes.

 - Workers’ Compensation Insurance

-If you employ four or more employees (regardless of part-time or full-time status), then Florida law requires that your company carry Workers’ Compensation insurance.
+If you employ four or more employees (regardless of part-time or full-time status), Florida law requires that your company carry Workers’ Compensation insurance.
 This insurance can help prevent lawsuits from your employees should they ever become injured on the job.
 Workers’ Compensation pays for the medical costs of job-related injuries and can provide additional benefits if the person is unable to work because of their injuries, and it pays the benefit regardless of who is at fault for the injury.
-In exchange for providing this benefit, employees are unable to sue their employer for work-related injuries.
+In exchange for providing this benefit, employees are unable to sue their employer for work related injuries.
 Working around heavy machinery, slippery floors (if car oil or lubrication is spilled) and using dangerous tools, auto repair shop employees are at constant risk for a work-related injury.
 Workers’ Compensation insurance is worth the cost to avoid the risk of liability for those injuries.